jacobwojoski/dice-stats/README.md

 - Use Macro to open forms

 #### Different forms
-- Settings: Quick access to some module settings without going to the module-settings window
+- Settings: Quick access to some module settings without going to the module-settings window [Settings Form Options Link](#gm-interaction-settings)
 - Global Stats: Info of all players combined possibly includidng or excluding the GM
 - Compare Stats: Directly compare each players rolls on one chart
 - Player Stats: View an individuals dice roll info

-## SETTINGS in the Module Tab
+## Module Settings
+#### Module Settings info
 - Players See GM Rolls?
 Def: True    // Allow non GM's to see the the GM form
 - Players See Other Players?
 Def: True    // Allow players to view other players forms
 - Players See Self?
 Def: True    // Allow players to see their own form